-Students will be admitted to and complete their studies through one of two design structures: (1) the traditional degree structure, a standard four-year program, or (2) the Advantage accelerated degree structure, a degree completion program primarily for persons who have at least one-half of a degree completed from other providers.
+Students will be admitted to and complete their studies through one of two design structures: (1) the traditional degree structure, or (2) the AdVantage accelerated degree structure, a degree completion program primarily for persons who have at least one-half of a degree completed from other providers.
 The following policies will guide students for entrance into the college.
 When important, policies for specific programs will be noted.